raid-guild/handbook/docs/champion-a-member.md

 Follow these steps to Champion a new member:

-1. Stake the appropriate amount of $RAID by transferring the $RAID to the `New Member Championing` minion at this address: `0x45b49f854eebadbdb59ede30fe5b37ba56a0f26c`.
+1. Stake the appropriate amount of $RAID by transferring the $RAID to the `New Member Championing` minion at this address: `0xd6343fde84e9a2197faa2ae1d6affdb46675856d`.
 2. Create an issue on the [RIP repository](https://github.com/raid-guild/RIPs) using the `Championships` issue type.
 Track further progress on the [Champion Board](https://github.com/raid-guild/RIPs/projects/3).
 3. Include the Blockscout transaction URL as well as other information about the applicant in this issue.
 4. Help the new member get onboarded and engaged in Guild activities.
 5. Record the applicant’s activity related to the new member success criteria.
 6. Have the applicant submit a membership proposal to the DAO and include information on the success criteria in the proposal description.
    This is how the Guild will validate their success.
-7. If/once the applicant has met the new member success criteria, make a proposal (within 2 weeks) requesting your original stake plus your reward from the `New Member Championing` minion.
+7. If/once the applicant has met the new member success criteria, make a proposal (within 2 weeks) requesting your original stake plus your reward from the `Incentives/Bounties` safe.
 Your proposal should include a link to the member proposal to show success from Apprentice to Member.

 ## Process Deadlines